-McLaren head of vehicle engineering Mark Williams brings the F1 technical knowledge and data analysis, while veteran commentator Ian Titchmarsh has seen the finalists in action during the season and is a long-serving judge for the award.
+McLaren head of vehicle engineering Mark Williams brings the F1 technical knowledge and data analysis, while experienced commentator Ian Titchmarsh has seen the finalists in action during the season and is a long-serving judge for the award.

 The test drives are a crucial part of the McLaren AUTOSPORT BRDC Award.
 They take place at Silverstone, the home of the British Grand Prix, and the six finalists get their hands on three different cars.

-Formula 2 returns for its third appearance in the tests, with each driver having access to their own Williams-built machine.
+Formula 2 returns for its fourth appearance in the tests, with each driver having access to their own Williams-built machine.
 A series of different sessions, such as qualifying runs and short race simulations, challenges the drivers in a number of different ways.

-DTM Mercedes provide a high-powered tin-top challenge, while McLaren’s new MP4-12C GT3 machine gives them a taste of GT racing.
+DTM Mercedes provide a high-powered tin-top challenge, while McLaren’s MP4-12C GT3 machine gives them a taste of GT racing.

 McLaren MP4-12C GT3